Resources To Help Explain Coronavirus (COVID-19) To Children

 Back to school after COVID

-Back to school after COVID is a social story to use to help prepare class for the return to school.
-After an unprecedented 6-7 weeks of home learning, level 2 is finally here!
+Back to school after COVID is a social story to use to help prepare a class for the return to school after weeks of home learning.

 When some kids went back to school